platium111/property-frontend/ERROR.md

 28/8/2020
 - if running `amplify mock api`, when we add data to graphql, it will not add to mongodb in aws
 - Change from `propertyId` to `id`
+[decide-library] first time, I put in App.js, but makes errors -> need to wrap in index.js which is in renderDOM.render() method.
+The best adivce is folowing documentation -> actually no need for `react-apollo` because aws-appsync already setup Whenever using library, it is dependent on that about config...

+29/8/2020
+- Only using aws amplify to do graphql
+- Trying to fetch data from `queries`

+30/8/2020
+- Drawing architecture for aws api
+- [enable_datastore_for_entire_api] disable it, if not return error _version